BubbleNet: Inferring micro-bubble dynamics with semi-physics-informed deep learning: Results of machine learning

-Also, for pressure $p$ and level set phase function $\phi$, both the DNN and \textsf{BubbleNet} displays good accuracy.
-In figure \ref{single_p}, \textsf{BubbleNet} has better prediction accuracy on the numerical magnitudes, yet both the DNN and \textsf{BubbleNet} do not successfully capture the bubble shape feature details in the pressure field.
-We explain such by: I. The NN training requires more iterations.
-II.
-The subtle variance of pressure magnitude depicting the bubble shape weighs too small compared with the large pressure range ($[795, 800]$ shown in figure \ref{single_p}).
-The NN approximate mainly on the large pressure difference within limited iterations, neglecting the small variance, during the training.
-In figure \ref{single_phi} both NN structures exhibits good accuracy on predicting $\phi$.
-Here, $\phi$ varies between $[0,1]$, depicting the phase of two fluids.
-The relatively large data variance is easier to be detected by the NN, accounting for both the accurate predictions.
+Both the DNN and \textsf{BubbleNet} (w/o $\mathcal{P}$) display good accuracy on the phase function $\phi$, and also on the overall numerical magnitudes of the pressure gradient.
+However, they do not successfully capture the bubble shape feature details in the pressure field, as shown in the third row in Figure \ref{single}.
+To overcome this defect, the Poisson equation is included in the \textsf{BubbleNet} for supervision.
+However, this has only a negligible influence on the results.
+This is because the subtle differences in pressure magnitude depicting the bubble shape are too small compared with the large pressure range ($[800, 810]$ shown in the third-row Figure \ref{single}).
+Such details feature missing in pressure will be discussed further.
+As for the prediction regarding $\phi$, the relatively large variation from 0 to 1 is easier to be detected by the NN, as shown in the fourth column of Figure \ref{single}.

-For the bubbly flow with multiple bubbles, more characteristics are involved in the data, i.e., more variations within the same data length caused by the phase transitions of multiple small bubbles; hence we trained the data with more iterations.
-The predictions by DNN and \textsf{BubbleNet} are shown from figure \ref{multi_u} to \ref{multi_phi}.
-For the bubbly flow with multiple bubbles, velocity $u$ is not accurately predicted by \textsf{BubbleNet} in figure \ref{multi_u}.
-Two factors may be accounted for: I. \textsf{BubbleNet} mainly focuses on velocity $v$ while training, due to its more complex field distribution.
-The continuum condition we encoded connects velocities $u$ and $v$.
-While $v$ is more accurately approximated, the $u$ field distribution is hence 'compromised' by the $v$ field.
-II.
-The $v$ field is not perfectly approximated, as the $v$ predictions focus more on the $y$-axial features, in figure \ref{multi_v}.
-Such inaccurate approximation also contributes to the inaccurately predicted $u$ field.